General RES Admissions Questions:

 - G+PS Minimum Academic Requirements: International Credentials

-When you fill out the online RES admission application, you will be asked to provide the names of three faculty members with whom you would like to work or have been in communication with.
+When you fill out the online RES admission application form, you will be asked to provide the names of three faculty members with whom you would like to work or have been in communication with.
 This will assist us in routing your application to the appropriate faculty member(s) for review.

 Important: RES admissions decisions are made solely by the RES Admissions Committee.
-Being in communication with faculty member(s) is often helpful to an applicant’s file, but by no means guarantees that applicant an offer of admission.
+Being in communication with IRES faculty members is often helpful to an applicant’s file, but does not guarantee that applicant an offer of admission.

 Please see the IRES Research Concentrations to help you determine where your background might best fit within our program and who you are most interested in working with.